For small-to-medium size Jira installations, no special tuning is typically required.

 The defaults should be sufficient for most systems, but if you see slow-loading reports when many users are accessing the system, or if you see messages similar to the following in the Jira log, you may wish to increase your connection limit:

-Use Jira's built-in database connection pool monitor to see how many active database connections are being used by Jira and Dataplane together.
+You may also wish to consult Jira's own database connection pool monitor to see how many connections are being used by Jira and Dataplane together.

 Increasing the Jira Database Connection Pool Size